MicrosoftDocs/dynamics-365-fraud-protection/content/view-purchase-protection-schemas.md

 # View purchase protection schemas

-This article outlines the schemas for real-time APIs and historical data that is bulk-uploaded into Microsoft Dynamics 365 Fraud Protection as comma-separated values (CSV) files.
+This article outlines the schemas for real-time APIs and historical data that is bulk-uploaded into Microsoft Dynamics 365 Fraud Protection.
 For information about the upload procedure, see [Upload historical data](data-upload.md).
 If data will be ingested via the application programming interface (API), see [Integrate Dynamics 365 Fraud Protection real-time APIs](integrate-real-time-api.md).

 Note the following formatting guidelines throughout:

-- The files are in CSV UTF-8 (comma delimited) format (\*.csv).
+- The files are in CSV UTF-8 (comma, semi-colon, or tab-delimited) format (\*.csv or \*.tsv).
 - The maximum file size is 10 gigabytes (GB).
-- The **DateTime** columns are in ISO 8601 format.
-For example, **DateTime.UtcNow.ToString("o")** might have the result **"2019-03-14T20:18:11.254Z"**.
+- **DateTime** columns are in International Organization for Standardization (ISO) 8601 format.
+For example, in C# **DateTime.UtcNow.ToString("o")** would have the format **"2019-03-14T20:18:11.254Z"**.
 - The decimal precision is two decimal places.
-- The following characters are escaped in all columns: commas, new line characters, and multiline characters.
+- The following characters are escaped in all columns: commas/semi-colons, new line characters, and multiline characters.

 ## Transactions